OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

      stm32flash -w /home/mks/klipper/out/klipper.bin -v -S 0x08008000 -g 0x08000000 /dev/ttyS0
      ```

-5. **Reboot:**
+5. **Shutdown:**
-   - Type `sudo reboot` (then power cycle after a few minutes).
+   - Type `sudo poweroff` (then power cycle after ~20s).

 6. **If this doesn't work (usually if you flashed MCU firmware before):**
    - Repeat the BOOT and RESET process.
-   - Download the provided firmware-bak.bin (in this git repo)
-   - Then, flash it with:
+   - Then, flash the provided elegoo firmware with:
      ```
      sudo service klipper stop
-     stm32flash -w ./firmware-bak.bin -v /dev/ttyS0
+     stm32flash -w /home/mks/OpenNept4une/mcu-firmware/firmware-bak.bin -v /dev/ttyS0
      ```
+   - Type `sudo poweroff` (then power cycle after ~20s).
-   - After this reboot going forward you may use the first (compile with make menuconfig) method.
+   - Going forward you may use the first (compile with make menuconfig) method to update your mcu to the latest version.
    ## How to Recover OG MCU Firmware

-(Pre-dumped N4Pro (might be the same as N4) firmware-bak.bin)
+(Your previously backed-up Elegoo Firmware)

 1. **Power On and Boot Process:**
    - Similar to the above steps.